-Couple that with the fact that the one grey line represents sunrise (rising MUF) on one side of the world and sunset (falling MUF) on the other, spring or summer on one side of the equator and autumn or winter elsewhere, and you have a very strong prospect that favourable circumstances for propagation will occur somewhere along the line.
+Couple that with the fact that the one grey line represents surrise (rising MUF) on one side of the world and sunset (falling MUF) on the other, spring or summer on one side of the equator and autumn or winter elsewhere, and you have a very strong prospect that favourable circumstances for propagation will occur somewhere along the line.

-This mode is for the lower frequency bands, 1.8, 3.5 and 7MHz, because the normal house rules apply: the operating frequency has to be below the MUF for the path or the signals will pass through the ionosphere somewhere instead of being reflected.
+This is emphatically a mode for the lower frequency bands, 1.8, 3.5 and, perhaps, 7MHz because the normal house rules apply: the operating frequency has to be below the MUF for the path, or the signals will pass right through the ionosphere instead of being reflected.
+(Changes in the ionosphere around dawn and dusk can produce other interesting effects at higher frequencies, such as a brief period of signal enhancement before the band drops out.
+But while these offer useful chances to alert operators they are not correctly described as grey-line propagation.)